-9 Reasons Not to “Ask Jesus into Your Heart”
+9 Reasons Not to “Ask Jesus Into Your Heart”

 Jared Kennedy: I believe the phrase “ask Jesus into your heart” can be a dangerous way of calling someone to faith.
 Here's why.

-Editor’s Note: Sharing the gospel with our children is an extremely critical task and the language we us to communicate the good news to them is also vitally important.
+Editor’s Note: Sharing the gospel with our children is an extremely critical task and the language we use to communicate the good news to them is also vitally important.
 This article offers an alternative view to a very traditional method of evangelism.
 We encourage you to share your thoughts and insights in the comment section below to help create a valuable discussion on this kingdom issue.

 Your child lies in her snuggly, warm bed and says, “Yes, Daddy.
 I want to ask Jesus into my heart.”
 You lead her in “the prayer” and hope that it sticks.
-You spend the next ten years questioning if she really, really meant it.
+You spend the next 10 years questioning if she really, really meant it.
 Puberty hits, and you only have more questions.
 She turns away from faith.
-You spend the next ten years praying that she will come to her senses.
+You spend the next 10 years praying that she will come to her senses.
 What went wrong?